 - Double-duty plastic bags are another way to seriously lessen our use of new ones.
 If last week’s veggies went in those little clear bags by the produce bins, then use those again, and again, until they are done.
 Then, use them to clean up after the dog or whatever else might have otherwise called for more plastic.
 Even better, take them to the farmer’s market and give them to a vendor to reuse.

 - Reusable bags for everything just makes better sense for everyone.
 Businesses aren’t buying disposable items and giving them out for free.
-Customers aren’t adding another layer of stuff to carry: Ever received a double-bagged package of a singe item?
+Customers aren’t adding another layer of stuff to carry: Ever received a double-bagged package of a single item?
 What are we supposed to do with all those bags?
 Keep a small reusable sack in your day bag, or just use the backpack itself.

 Plastic bottles may be even more disconcerting than bags.
 They use more material, thus require more energy to make.
-They take up more space, may even come in a plastic bag to begin with, likely have a plastic label around them and are capped off with a … yep.
+They take up more space, may even come in a plastic bag, to begin with, likely have a plastic label around them, and are capped off with a … yep.
 That’s a lot of plastic for some water or a sugary soft drink that doesn’t do our bodies any good either.

 - Go for glass.
 Sure, it might break.
 Life happens.
 But, plastic bottles and jars will most certainly end up costing us in energy and landfill space.
-They are often laced with chemicals leaching into our food and drinks that have negative affects on our body, much longer-term concerns than a nicked finger.
+They are often laced with chemicals leaching into our food and drinks that have negative effects on our body, much longer-term concerns than a nicked finger.
 Glass is a much better, cleaner option when it’s available.

 - Water filtration is a much better solution for those people concerned about the chemicals and cleanliness of tap water.
-Honestly, there is no great guarantee that store-bought “spring” water doesn’t having unsavory elements, and having it from that plastic bottle is certainly not doing us, or the planet, any favors.
+Honestly, there is no great guarantee that store-bought “spring” water doesn’t have unsavory elements, and having it from that plastic bottle is certainly not doing us, or the planet, any favors.

 - Reusable is a word that all of us eco-friendly folks are reusing again and again.
 That’s because it makes obvious sense.
 Using things multiple times means we aren’t tossing them.
 With regards to bottles, it also means we can choose a healthier option.
 Get one of these instead of disposable bottles and go for clean, filtered water (or fountain drinks if soda is a must.
 We all have our vices.).